Libya floods wipe out quarter of city, thousands dead

 "If a huge flood happens the result will be catastrophic for the people of the wadi and the city," the paper said.

-The internationally recognised government in Tripoli does not control eastern areas but has dispatched aid to Derna, with at least one relief flight leaving from the western city of Misrata on Tuesday, a Reuters journalist on the plane said.
+The internationally recognised government in Tripoli does not control eastern areas but has dispatched aid to Derna, with at least one relief flight leaving from the western city of Misrata on Tuesday (Sept 12), a Reuters journalist on the plane said.
+REUTERS

-(Reporting by Tarek Amara in Tunisia, Ayman Werfali near Derna and Ahmed Elumami in Al Bayda; additional reporting by Laila Bassam, Friedrieke Heine, Angus McDowall, Gabrielle Tétrault-Farber, Clauda Tanios, Jana Choukeir, Gavin Jones and Emma Farge; Writing by Tom Perry, Ingrid Melander and Alex Richardson; Editing by Mark Heinrich, Angus MacSwan and Aurora Ellis)

 Read more of the latest in